andis-spr/fzf-bookmarks/README.md

 # fzf-bookmarks

-simple, browser-independent web bookmarks opener
+A simple solution for website bookmarks management.

 ## Features

-- Query and multi-select bookmarks for opening them in a web browser.
+- Query and select multiple bookmarks for opening in a web browser.

-- Manage your bookmarks collection from a text editor.
+- Manage entire bookmarks collection from your favorite text editor.

-- Runs in macOS/Linux *sh and Windows Command Prompt/PowerShell environments.
+- Made to run from within a macOS, Linux and Windows command line interface.

 ## Incentive

-Browser UIs and bookmark storage can be quite cumbersome to deal with.
+I realized I wanted a dead simple search tool and plaintext storage for my bookmarks outside of the browser after growing tired with the clunky browser UIs and their weird everchanging storage formats.

+I picked Fzf, Lua, *nix utilities for being fast and platform agnostic and put together something that should work from most command line interfaces.

 ## Requirements